-The Chief of Police is the chief executive officer of the University of Maryland, Baltimore Police Force and reports directly to the Vice President of Administration and Finance.
-The Chief is responsible for the overall management and administration of the agency, including operational efficiency, budgeting, planning, responding to the needs and inquiries of the public, and maintaining interactions with city, state, and federal agencies.
+The chief of police is the chief executive officer of the University of Maryland, Baltimore Police Force and reports directly to the president of the University.
+The chief is responsible for the overall management and administration of the agency, including operational efficiency, budgeting, planning, responding to the needs and inquiries of the public, and maintaining interactions with city, state, and federal agencies.